GET IN TOUCH

 How long does it take to get a levy released?

-Processing times vary, but financial institutions generally restore exempt or released funds within three business days of receiving the order.
+Processing times vary by case.
 The Michigan Department issues release notices once valid documentation is provided or payment arrangements are finalized.
-Acting quickly and maintaining communication with the Department and the bank helps reduce delays in regaining account access.
+Acting quickly and maintaining communication with both the Department and the bank helps reduce delays in regaining account access.

 Can I set up a payment plan after a levy has been issued?

 Yes, taxpayers may negotiate installment agreements even after levy enforcement begins.
-The Michigan Department reviews financial statements and income records before approving payment plans.
-Submitting Form 990 is often required.
+The Michigan Department reviews income and financial records before approving payment plans.
+Submitting Form 990 is required for agreements of 24 months or less.
 Once approved, future levy enforcement may be halted, but liens may remain until the balance is fully satisfied.
 Compliance with filing obligations is essential.

 What happens if I ignore collection notices before a levy?

 Ignoring notices almost always leads to escalated collection actions.
-The Michigan Department may impose wage garnishment, property seizure, or business account levies.
-Legal consequences such as tax liens or court judgments may follow.
+The Michigan Department may impose wage garnishment, property seizure, tax warrants, referral to the Attorney General, or business account levies.
+Tax liens may also follow.
 Financial institutions are legally required to comply with levy orders, making resistance ineffective.
 Acting promptly provides the best chance to limit long-term economic damage.